-Leadership Initiative for Professionals
+Leadership Initiative for Established Professionals (ages 37 - 50)

 WEXNER FIELD FELLOWSHIP

-Leadership development for Jewish communal professionals
+Leadership development for established Jewish communal professionals in the field (ages 37 - 50)

 The Wexner Field Fellowship provides opportunities for growth to promising Jewish professionals who plan to continue to pursue careers as leaders in the North American Jewish community.